The Telomere Targeting Agent sodium metaarsenite Can Eradicate The Side Population Of Hormone

 and the CSC population in drug sensitive and resistant prostate cancer cell lines.
 We have shown earlier, that prostate cancer cells are

 sensitive to sodium metaarsenite.
-We analyzed various prostate cancer cell lines reflecting hormone responsive (
+We analyzed various prostate cancer cell lines reflecting hormone responsive (LnCaP and LAPC-4),

 existence of a CSC subpopulation by using the side population assay which is based on the property of stem cells to express drug efflux